MAJ-TT/MAJ-TT/readme.md

 # Hello, I'm MAJ! 👋
 I'm currently in the process of learning how to code.
-I'm a beginner and know mostly basics
+I'm a beginner and know mostly basics.

 I Code with the help of ai.
 And I'm gonna learn how to code with the help of the ai.
 Because why not?

-Don't worry I am also looking at docs, not blindly using ai. :D I started my journey with disord bots.
+Don't worry I am also looking at docs, not blindly using ai. :D

+I started my journey with disord bots.
 Let's see how it progresses.

 ## 🌐 Join My Discord:

 [![Discord](https://img.shields.io/discord/899291097254228048?color=black&label=Join%20My%20Discord&logo=discord&logoColor=white&style=for-the-badge)](https://discord.gg/NwWScqzXA8)

 ## 📊 GitHub Stats:

 ![MAJ-TT's GitHub stats](https://github-readme-stats.vercel.app/api?username=MAJ-TT&show_icons=true&bg_color=000000&title_color=ffffff&text_color=ffffff&icon_color=#1B85F2)

 ## 🚀 Languages and Tools: